rtaylor034/axbind_2/README.md

 ## Function File

-Represents a [Function] and it's identifier.
+Represents a [Function] and its identifier.

 *AxBind will ignore files within the function directory that are not valid toml, or do not contain an `axbind_function` key.*